Annual Academic Review Policy

 - 54 credit hours completed = 15 RAUs

 Students who are not on target with reasonable pace will be evaluated accordingly and encouraged to earn additional units.
-Students will not be permitted to enroll into RES8001, Qualifying Research Seminar, until they have earned the minimum required 15 RAUs.
+Students will not be permitted to graduate until they have earned the minimum requirement of 15 RAUs.

 Residency Attendance Units Earned